 Licensed In: North Carolina

-These charts describe general payments received by Dr. Alexandra Anna Pietraszkiewicz, MD.
+These charts describe general payments received by Dr. Alexandra Pietraszkiewicz, MD.
 Doctors may receive payments for a number of reasons, including meal compensation, travel compensation, and consulting.

 | Bausch & Lomb Americas Inc. |